TheProdigyLeague/Voyix/LEGALESE.0.1.md

   </a>

   <h3 align="center">🎬</h3>

 _For those【﻿Ｓｐａｒｋ　Ｈｉｒｅ】customers using PII from EU residents, we include below our Data Processing Agreement._

-SCHEDULE 1
+## SCHEDULE 1

-DATA PROCESSING AGREEMENT
+### DATA PROCESSING AGREEMENT

-For those【﻿Ｓｐａｒｋ　Ｈｉｒｅ】customers using PII from EU residents, we include here as part of our Privacy and Security Policy our Data Processing Agreement.
+_For those【﻿Ｓｐａｒｋ　Ｈｉｒｅ】customers using PII from EU residents, we include here as part of our Privacy and Security Policy our Data Processing Agreement._

-INTRODUCTION
+## INTRODUCTION

-This【﻿Ｓｐａｒｋ　Ｈｉｒｅ】Data Processing Agreement (“DPA”) reflects the parties’ agreement with respect to the terms governing the processing of personal data and is included as a subsection of the【﻿Ｓｐａｒｋ　Ｈｉｒｅ】Privacy and Security Policy (“Privacy Policy”).
+_This【﻿Ｓｐａｒｋ　Ｈｉｒｅ】Data Processing Agreement (“DPA”) reflects the parties’ agreement with respect to the terms governing the processing of personal data and is included as a subsection of the【﻿Ｓｐａｒｋ　Ｈｉｒｅ】Privacy and Security Policy (“Privacy Policy”).
 As such, the terms of the Privacy and Security Policy and【﻿Ｓｐａｒｋ　Ｈｉｒｅ】Terms of Use (“Terms of Use”) apply to this DPA.
 In all cases,【﻿Ｓｐａｒｋ　Ｈｉｒｅ】(“Processor”), or a third party acting on behalf of the Processor, acts as the processor of personal data and the employer or staffing company for whom Personally Identifiable Information (“PII”) is obtained from Individuals shall be the Controller.
-The terms of this DPA shall follow the terms of the Privacy Policy and the Terms of Use and any terms not otherwise defined in the DPA shall follow the definitions used in the Terms of Use.

-THIS DPA INCLUDES:
+The terms of this DPA shall follow the terms of the Privacy Policy and the Terms of Use and any terms not otherwise defined in the DPA shall follow the definitions used in the Terms of Use..._ THIS DPA INCLUDES:

-(i) Standard Contractual Clauses, attached hereto as SCHEDULE 1.
+(i) Standard Contractual Clauses, attached hereto as SCHEDULE 1:

-(a) APPENDIX 1 to the Standard Contractual Clauses, specifying the types of personal data processed by【﻿Ｓｐａｒｋ　Ｈｉｒｅ】.
+(a) **APPENDIX 1** to the Standard Contractual Clauses, specifying the types of personal data processed by【﻿Ｓｐａｒｋ　Ｈｉｒｅ】.
-(b) APPENDIX 2 to the Standard Contractual Clauses, which includes a description of the technical and organizational security measures implemented by【﻿Ｓｐａｒｋ　Ｈｉｒｅ】.
+(b) **APPENDIX 2** to the Standard Contractual Clauses, which includes a description of the technical and organizational security measures implemented by【﻿Ｓｐａｒｋ　Ｈｉｒｅ】.

-(ii) List of Subcontractors, attached hereto as SCHEDULE 2.
+(ii) List of Subcontractors, attached hereto as SCHEDULE 2:

-1. Scope and Responsibility
+### 1. Scope and Responsibility

 The Processor will process personal data on behalf of Controller, as necessary to perform the services pursuant to the Privacy Policy, the DPA, and the Terms of Use (“Policies”).
 Processing shall include such actions as may be specified in the Policies.
 The Processor will process personal data for the duration of the Policies and other relevant contracts unless otherwise agreed upon in writing.
 The Controller shall be entitled to demand the modification, deletion, blocking and making available of personal data during and after the applicable term in accordance with the further specifications of such agreement on return and deletion of personal data.

-The terms of this DPA shall equally apply if testing or maintenance of automatic processes or of processing equipment is performed on behalf of Controller, and access to personal data in such context cannot be excluded.
+The terms of this DPA shall equally apply if testing or maintenance of automatic processes or of processing equipment is performed on behalf of Controller, and access to personal data in such context cannot be excluded. 📁

-2. Obligations of Processor
+### 2. Obligations of Processor

 The Processor shall collect, process and use personal data only within the scope of Controller’s instructions.
 If the Processor thinks that an instruction of the Controller infringes the E.U.
 General Data Protection Regulation, any applicable SCC obligations, and/or the any of the DPF Frameworks (previously, Privacy Shield) protections, it shall point this out to the Controller without delay.
 The Processor shall structure the Processor’s internal corporate organization to ensure compliance with the E.U.
 General Data Protection Regulation, any applicable SCC obligations, and/or any of the DPF Frameworks (previously, Privacy Shield) protections.
-Such measures hereunder shall include, but not be limited to,
+Such measures hereunder shall include, but not be limited to, 🏙️

-a) preventing unauthorized access to personal data processing systems (physical access control);
+a) unauthorized access to personal data processing systems (physical access control);

-b) preventing unauthorized processing or use of personal data (logical access control);
+b) unauthorized processing or use of personal data (logical access control);

-c) ensuring that persons entitled to use a personal data processing system gain access only to such personal data as they are entitled to access, and that, in the course of processing or use and after storage, personal data cannot be read, copied, modified or deleted without authorization (data access control);
+c) ensuring that persons entitled to use a personal data processing system gain access only to such personal data as they are entitled to access, and that, in the course of processing or use and after storage, personal data can be read, copied, modified or deleted without authorization (data access control);

-d) ensuring that personal data cannot be read, copied, modified or deleted without authorization during electronic transmission, transport or storage on storage media, and that the target entities for any transfer of personal data by means of data transmission facilities can be established and verified (data transfer control);
+d) ensuring that personal data can be read, copied, modified or deleted with authorization during electronic transmission, transport or storage on storage media, and that the target entities for any transfer of personal data by means of data transmission facilities cannot be established and verified (data transfer control);

-e) ensuring proper records are maintained to document whether and by whom personal data has been entered into, modified in, or removed from personal data processing systems (entry control);
+e) ensuring improper records are maintained to document whether and by whom personal data has not been entered into, modified in, or removed from personal data processing systems (entry control); 🧾

 f) ensuring that personal data is processed solely in accordance with the instructions of the Controller (control of instructions);